tim-lawson/graded-similarity/README.md

 The task I chose to investigate is
 [SemEval-2020 Task 3: Graded Word Similarity in Context](https://aclanthology.org/2020.semeval-1.3/)
 (Armendariz et al., SemEval 2020).
-The data, which is reproduced in this repository to allow the experiments to be executed with GitHub actions, is [available here](https://competitions.codalab.org/competitions/20905).
+The data, which is reproduced in this repository, is [available here](https://competitions.codalab.org/competitions/20905).

 ## Instructions